-As a reminder, to your child, there’s no better gift than spending quality time with you.
+As a reminder, to your child, there’s no better gift than spending quality time together.
 A fun activity, a unique experience, something that you can enjoy along with your child while creating lasting memories.
-(Sign up here to be in the know about the best trips, tours and activities for families.)
+(Sign up here to be in the know about the best trips, tours, and activities for families.)

-We also understand there’s something magical about watching a child unwrap that special gift….
-We totally get it.
+We also understand there’s something magical about watching a child unwrap that special gift.
+We get it.
 But how about making it a meaningful one?
-A gift that is fun and educational and that will do more than just add another layer of clutter to our busy lives?
+A gift that is fun, educational, and will do more than add clutter to our busy lives?

-The question we should ask ourselves is: Are the gifts we give to our children aligned with those important lessons we want to teach them as conscious parenting advocates?
+The question we should ask ourselves is: Are the gifts we give our children aligned with the critical lessons we want to teach them as conscious parenting advocates?

 In this post, we saw how there’s usually a significant disconnect between what we say we want our children to learn and what our children perceive we want based on our words and actions.
 I believe the same applies when it comes to the gifts we choose.
 How often do we just buy into marketing campaigns and the latest trends?